Analysis Repositories

 $ cd /ocean/$USER/MOAD/analysis-casey

-$ git add .gitignore LICENSE README.rst notebooks/
+$ git add .gitattributes .gitignore pixi.toml pixi.lock LICENSE README.rst notebooks/

 $ git commit -m "Initialize repo from MOAD cookiecutter"